One, Two, Three: Critical response

 With all due respect for all the others, all of whom are very good—Pamela Tiffin, a new young beauty, as Scarlett; Horst Buchholz as the East Berlin boy, Lilo Pulver as a German secretary, Leon Askin as a Communist stooge and several more—the burden is carried by Mr. Cagney, who is a good 50 per cent of the show.
 He has seldom worked so hard in any picture or had such a browbeating ball.
 His fellow is a free-wheeling rascal.
 His wife (Arlene Francis) hates his guts.
 He knows all the ways of beating the rackets and has no compunctions about their use.
 He is brutishly bold and brassy, wildly ingenious and glib.
 Mr. Cagney makes you mistrust him—but he sure makes you laugh with him.
 And that's about the nature of the picture.
 It is one with which you can laugh—with its own impudence toward foreign crises—while laughing at its rowdy spinning jokes.

 Time magazine called it a "yell-mell, hard-sell, Sennett-with-a-sound-track satire of iron curtains and color lines, of people's demockeracy, Coca-Colonization, peaceful noexistence [sic], and the Deep Southern concept that all facilities are created separate but equal."
 Time notes Wilder "purposely neglects the high precision of hilarity that made Some Like It Hot a screwball classic and The Apartment a peerless comedy of officemanship.
 But in the rapid, brutal, whambam style of a man swatting flies with a pile driver, he has produced a sometimes beWildered [sic], often wonderfully funny exercise in nonstop nuttiness."
 The film won kudos from the staff at Variety.
 They wrote, "Billy Wilder's One, Two, Three is a fast-paced, high-pitched, hard-hitting, lighthearted farce crammed with topical gags and spiced with satirical overtones.
 Story is so furiously quick-witted that some of its wit gets snarled and smothered in overlap.
 But total experience packs a considerable wallop."
+Pauline Kael, on the other hand, dismissed the film as a tiresome succession of stale and inane gags.
+She was also bemused by what seemed to her the forced enthusiasm of the favorable reviews.

 According to J. Hoberman, screenwriter Abby Mann (who wrote Judgment at Nuremberg) "deemed Wilder's [film] so tasteless, he felt obliged to apologize for it at the Moscow Film Festival."

+On Rotten Tomatoes, the film holds a score of 88% based on 25 reviews, with the consensus reading, "Billy Wilder's One, Two, Three is an uproarious Cold War satire, offering devastating critiques of both factions with an effortless touch and a powerhouse performance from James Cagney."